Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Methodology

 \begin{definition}[\textbf{Total visual integration estimator}] For an observed input $x=(x_v,x_t)$, define $x_{\text{vis}}:=(x_v,x_t)$ and $x_{\text{blind}}:=(\varnothing,x_t)$.
 Given an LVLM $F_{\theta}$ with $L$ decoder layers which produces two sets of chain-of-embedding $(z^{1}_\text{vis},...,z^{L}_\text{vis})$ and $(z^{1}_\text{blind},...,z^{L}_\text{blind})$, we define the empirical estimator for the per-sample total visual integration as follows,

 where $z^{l}_{\text{vis}}=f_{l}(x_{\text{vis}})$, $z^{l}_{\text{blind}}=f_{l}(x_{\text{blind}})$, and $d(\cdot,\cdot)$ denotes a distance metric. \end{definition}

-Here $l^{*}$ marks the VIP layer, where visual information begins to meaningfully influence the model's internal states.
+Here $l^{*}$ marks the VIP layer, where visual information begins to meaningfully influence the model's internal states for visually-grounded decoding.
 The TVI score then measures the cumulative contribution of visual information by averaging representation distances across all subsequent layers ($l \geq l^{*}$).
-The idea behind TVI is that once the model passes the visual integration point, its internal representations increasingly reflect meaningful visual grounding, rather than shallow alignment or language-driven statistical patterns.
-A higher $\text{TVI}$ indicates that visual information exerts a stronger and more persistent influence throughout the later layers, while a lower $\text{TVI}$ suggests that the model is more likely to remain text-dominated even after $l^{*}$.
+The idea behind TVI is that once the model passes the VIP, its internal representations increasingly reflect effective visual grounding, rather than shallow alignment or language-driven statistical patterns.
+A higher TVI indicates that visual information is more effectively utilized during the response decoding phase, while a lower $\text{TVI}$ suggests that the model is more likely to remain text-dominated even after $l^{*}$.
 In this sense, TVI provides a holistic measure of how much the model truly uses vision for actual problem solving: \emph{a strong LP corresponds to weak or shallow visual integration (low TVI), while effective multimodal reasoning corresponds to high TVI}.

 To investigate the distinction between pre-$l^{*}$ and post-$l^{*}$ phases in visual integration, we analyze Spearman's rank correlation between them and answer correctness on VLind-Bench~\citep{lee2025vlind}, which requires visual reasoning.
 The results in Table \ref{tab:vip_preafter_acc} show that correlations are weak and statistically less-significant when TVI is computed over pre-$l^{*}$ layers.
 In contrast, the post-$l^{*}$ aggregation yields remarkable correlations with the prediction correctness, indicating that only after the VIP, the representation distance becomes strongly associated with task performance, thereby serving as a reliable indicator of effective visual integration.
 In this paper, we stick with post-$l^*$ aggregation in Definition~\ref{def:tvie}.